formkk2468-sys/top_uk_YouTubers_2024/README.md

 | SQL Server | Cleaning, testing, and analyzing the data |
 | Power BI | Visualizing the data via interactive dashboards |

+# Developement

+## Project Workflow

+1. Get the data
+2. Explore the data in Excel
+3. Load the data into SQL Server
+4. Clean the data with SQL
+5. Test the data with SQL
+6. Visualize the data in Power BI
+7. Generate the findings based on the insights

+## Data Cleaning
+###hsh